How to Properly Use Your Brush

 Never share your hairbrush with any other person for better hygiene and to protect your hair and scalp from any infection.

-Never brush your hair when it's wet because the roots of the hair are at its weakest point when they are wet.
+We recommend to not brush your hair while it’s wet because the roots and overall strands of the hair are at their weakest point when they are wet.
 So brush them when they are dried completely.